-Although the implementation of beacons will not entirely replace the need for this service, it does have a positive end-result.
-Moreover, it helps retailers in delivering ongoing and real-time learning advantage.
+Although the implementation of beacons will not entirely replace the need for this service, it does have a positive end result.
+Moreover, it helps retailers in delivering ongoing and real-time learning advantages.
 Imagine having access to your consumer’s shopping blueprint from each moment they stepped foot into the business, ease in understanding the direction of their journey within the company, the dwell time in a particular zone or even on a specific product, to the different touchpoints within the store where items were picked up for purchase.

 In Short –

-Retailers which end up taking the lead in this space will gain an advantage in the already competitive environment.
+Retailers who end up taking the lead in this space will gain an advantage in the already competitive environment.
 Firms position early adopters to quickly deliver IoT-enabled solutions which in turn will increase revenue.
 In addition, they will help to drive unique brand experiences and reduce costs.
 IoT is a disruptive force within the retail operations, and retailers are beginning to form an IoT strategy – but the single daunting question remains at the forefront.
 Are you willing to do what it takes to become the disrupter or are you ready to be disrupted?

-Written By: Mr Vic Bageria
+Written By: Mr. Vic Bageria

 CEO – Xpandretail